twystd/unboxd/README.md

 ### Raison d'être

-Mostly just because another project needed a Go interface to the Box API and it turned out to be convenient to create it as a separate library and then the CLI turned out to be occasionally useful.
+Mostly because another project needed a Go interface to the Box [Content API](https://developer.box.com/reference/) and it turned out to be convenient to create it as a separate library and then the CLI turned out to be occasionally useful.
 So it by no means even vaguely approximates the official Box API implementations - it just implements some functionality in a way that was useful for a particular requirement.

 ## Releases